Our Curriculum Philosophy

-Work closely with your instructors during each course to develop and hone your practical massage skills.
-Practice on mannequins and live demo dogs under the careful supervision of your mentors.
+Work closely with your instructors during the in-person phase of the course to develop and hone your practical massage skills.
+Practice on mannequins and demo dogs under the careful supervision of your mentors.
+In-person classes are taught at our school location in Colorado, U.S.A.

 Develop the skills and experience of working with pet parents and animals by